brooth/jeta-site/mysite/home/markdown/inject.md

 `Jeta DI` brings the annotations to be able to inject right away.
 You can find these annotations in `org.brooth.jeta.inject` package.
 But, it's allowed to use thirdparty annotations as the aliases.
 It might be useful for the projects that already use other `DI` frameworks.

-Let's say we need `javax.inject.Inject` work as well.
+Let's say we want to use `javax.inject.Inject` to supply the dependencies.
 To do so, config your `jeta.properties`:

     :::properties
     inject.alias = javax.inject.Inject